NES3301 : Biodiversity Science and Management

 decision-making on biodiversity conservation.

 The module will provide students with the opportunity to critically evaluate the evidence and policies that exist to aid biodiversity conservation.
-Students will be able to engage with a set of research and policy challenges in the field led by research interest of staff teaching on the module.
+Students will be able to engage with a set of research and policy challenges in the field led by research interests of the staff teaching on the module.
 Possible topics include: global species conservation and IUCN Red List assessments, area-based conservation and human:wildlife interactions, and engaging communities and other stakeholders in conservation decision-making.

 Teaching Methods